-The guide - What Grant Application Signatures Mean - responds to recent Auditor General recommendations and ensures everyone, from the Principal Investigator to the Institution, is fully aware of his or her responsibilities and helps to clarify responsibility, reduce risk and avoid duplication.
+The guide - What Grant Application Signatures Mean - responds to Auditor General recommendations and ensures everyone, from the Principal Investigator to the Institution, is fully aware of his or her responsibilities and helps to clarify responsibility, reduce risk and avoid duplication.
 The guideline details both the rationale and the commitment a signature acknowledges on an application.
 It also covers letters of intent, new project and renewal requests and requests made by letter, proposal or preprinted forms.

 The guide applies to

 - Letters of Intent

 - New projects funding requests; both competition-driven & self-initiated

 - Requests made by letter or by written proposal as well as those prepared or preprinted forms

 - Renewal or supplemental funding request